PM-Notes/Prince2/README.md

 9. Prepare the benefits Mgmt Approach
 10. Assemble the Project Initiation Documentation (PID)

-The below are approived by the Project Board at the end of the IP process:
+The below are approved by the Project Board at the end of the IP process:
 - Project Initiation Documentation (PID)
 - Benefits Mgmt Approach
-- Next Stage Plann
+- Next Stage Plan

 ## Controlling a Stage (CS)